 Kick up mud in our swamp buggy—loved by kids and adults of all ages.
 Swamp buggies help us keep up with the dogs, hogs, and get around safely.
 We use swamp buggies on all of our hog hunts.
 Swamp buggies are especially helpful for guests with mobility disabilities.

 Hunting hogs on foot is dangerous, as wild pigs like to charge and attack at random.
 For the sake of your knee caps, and to be able to keep up with the dogs, we use a swamp buggy.
-You can get off once we spot the hog, but while we are tracking you should remain on the swamp buggy.
+You can get off once we spot a hog, but while we are tracking you should remain on the swamp buggy.

 Wild boar hunting with dogs that chase, battle, and bay up a pig is the most exciting hunting adventure you will ever experience in your lifetime.
 The mere fact of being in close contact with a fierce animal that is charging and attacking everyone in sight is something that can’t be described.
 Our dogs are trained since pups and ready to help.
-The dogs typically run up ahead once they catch a scent as we follow closely behind them.
+The dogs typically run up ahead as we follow closely behind them.
 Once they catch a hog, the dogs will start barking and yelping.

 Well trained hunting dogs help ensure your success.
 Even though guides scout daily for hogs, we rely on our dogs’ incredible sense of smell to track them down quickly.

-Our hunting dogs are a mix of hound and bulldog as well as pure redbones.
+Our hunting dogs are a mix of hound and bulldog.
+We also use pure redbones.

 Your guide will make sure you have a clear shot to avoid injuring the dogs.